Be Inspired by a Side of Huatulco You Haven’t Seen Yet

 But isn’t that the rainy season?
 Well, yes and no. Yes, it is likely to rain some from June through September.
 However, rare are days without sunshine also.
 You can experience the sun at the beach and be inspired by the amazing blue-grey tones of the ocean fading into the sky on the horizon.
 This is my favorite season when there is no distinct horizon.
 It’s a phenomenon I look forward to year after year.

 The real uniqueness of visiting Huatulco in the summer is the luscious greenery.
-With the arrival of the rain, trees and flowers bloom and the topical plants and forest come alive.
+With the arrival of the rain, trees and flowers bloom and the tropical plants and forest come alive.

 We've put together this list of 15 family activities to get you excited about Huatulco in the summer!